Battle plans

 Hah, tagged him!

-Defend from the cliff path.
+Defend along the cliff path.
 There are various options here but I think the most enjoyable is to defend in the section stretching between the two entrances to the dustbowl (the ramp entrance and the far end entrance).
 You'll potentially have enemies coming at you from both directions, making you the meat in a pretty nasty cyborg sandwich!
 I've had a load of fun with this against 40+ enemies on Normal and it's one of my favourite defences.
 This stretch of ground is relatively well lit too (more towards the far end), another reason I like it.

 Who says Jackals can't fly?

-Depending on how many enemies you're up against, you may be able to enjoy just running around taking out covies one after another, throwing grenades about the place and generally tormenting the enemy.
 There are plenty of rocks and trees to use for cover, though that becomes rather hard when enemies are arriving from both ends.
 Lots of fun for melee too; watch out for heads to whack as you run around.
 I really like using a plasma rifle here, perhaps coupled with an AR for the fun of drilling enemies up close.
 Come to think of it though, I like that combo pretty much everywhere in the megabattle.

 If you want to have enemies arriving mostly from only one direction to give things a less chaotic flavour, it's easy enough to engineer.
 To get most of them arriving via the ramp entrance, you could just hang around at the safe spot for a short while to get everyone clustered below in the dustbowl, then run along the side path and to the entrance (or you could jump across and go over the bridge, but you may take more fire that way).
-If you instead want most enemies arriving via the far end entrance, you could head around that way yourself in a nice big arc.
+If you instead want most enemies arriving via the far end entrance, you could head around that way yourself, ideally pausing a while (still cloaked) before moving onto the path, to let more covies get drawn that way.
+You can see that method being used in BCM125.
 In both cases there are other ways too though, and once you're in that section of the path, it's fairly easy to draw enemies to one particular entrance simply by being nearer to it.
-Likewise, if you want them coming from both ends, it's quite easy to get them doing that.
-I like to get them coming from both ends because it makes things a lot more interesting and challenging.
-Against 40+ covies on Normal, you'll need to work hard to stay alive.

 Top path defence